 High Visibility Pack Covers

 Another important use for a pack cover is for increased visibility during the hunting season.
 If you backpack or hike in areas frequented by hunters, covering your backpack with a Blaze Orange pack cover can be a useful precaution.
-Mystery Ranch and Dutchware Gear are good sources for Blaze Orange pack covers.SectionHiker is reader supported.
-We independently research, test, and rate the best products.
+Mystery Ranch and Dutchware Gear are good sources for Blaze Orange pack covers.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.